Using Keywords

 Sometimes it can be challenging to think of additional keywords to describe a concept.
 When that happens, one option is to try using the Thesaurus feature to come up with more keywords.

-1. Click on the APA Thesaurus of Psychological Index Terms button in the menu at the top left of your screen.
+1. Click New Search in the menu at the left of your screen.

-2. In the second search box labeled Browsing: APA Thesaurus of Psychological Index Terms type drug abuse and then click Browse.
+3. In the search box labeled Search for terms in APA Thesaurus of Psychological Index Terms type drug abuse and then click Search.

-When you're done using the Thesaurus, click New Search at the top of left of your screen to get back to the search page.
+When you're done using the Thesaurus, click New Search in the menu at the left of your screen to get back to the search page.

 Keywords from Abstracts